WEEKDAY BIBLE HISTORY

 Dallas Weekday School of the Bible was established in 1942 as Bible classes in the public schools.
 Following the 1945 U.S. Supreme Court ruling on 'Release Time' programs for religious instruction of students attending public schools, the classes were moved off the school grounds.
 Due to the generous donations of land and financial support, chapels were purchased or built near 5 public schools in Dallas.

-In the early years Bible lessons took place near the only elementary school in town, Morrison School.
-The Bible class was held at the First Christian Church, just a couple blocks away.
-In the early 1950s Lyle School came on line and a chapel was built on Rainbow Street.
-As Whitworth School became part of the School District an effort was made to provide busing of the students to the Lyle Chapel.
-However much of the class period was consumed by the busing.
+In the early years, Bible lessons took place near the only elementary school in town, Morrison School.
+The Bible class was held at the First Christian Church, just a couple of blocks away.
+In the early 1950s, Lyle School came online, and a chapel was built on Rainbow Street.
+As Whitworth School became part of the School District, an effort was made to provide busing of the students to the Lyle Chapel.
+However, much of the class period was consumed by the busing.

-As the program expanded to include middle school young people another chapel was built just north of Lacreole School, with the generous provision by the First Methodist Church and building skills of Steve Cameron.
+As the program expanded to include middle school young people, another chapel was built just north of Lacreole School, with the generous provision by the First Methodist Church and the building skills of Steve Cameron.

 We praise God!